RC 4000 multiprogramming system

-The RC 4000 Multiprogramming System (also termed Monitor or RC 4000 depending on reference) is a discontinued operating system developed for the RC 4000 minicomputer in 1969.
+The RC 4000 Multiprogramming System (also termed Monitor or RC 4000 depending on reference) is a discontinued operating system developed for the RC-4000 third generation computer in 1969.
 For clarity, this article mostly uses the term Monitor.

 Overview

-The RC 4000 Multiprogramming System is historically notable for being the first attempt to break down an operating system into a group of interacting programs communicating via a message passing kernel.
+The RC 4000 Multiprogramming System was the first attempt to break down an operating system into a group of interacting programs communicating via a message passing kernel.
 RC 4000 was not widely used, but was highly influential, sparking the microkernel concept that dominated operating system research through the 1970s and 1980s.

 Monitor was created largely by one programmer, Per Brinch Hansen, who worked at Regnecentralen where the RC 4000 was being designed.
 Leif Svalgaard participated in implementing and testing Monitor.
 Brinch Hansen found that no existing operating system was suited to the new machine, and was tired of having to adapt existing systems.
 He felt that a better solution was to build an underlying kernel, which he referred to as the nucleus, that could be used to build up an operating system from interacting programs.
 Unix, for instance, uses small interacting programs for many tasks, transferring data through a system called pipelines or pipes.
-However, a large amount of fundamental code is integrated into the kernel, notably things like file systems and program control.
+However, a large amount of fundamental code is integrated into the kernel, things like file systems and program control.
 Monitor would relocate such code also, making almost the entire system a set of interacting programs, reducing the kernel (nucleus) to a communications and support system only.

 Monitor used a pipe-like system of shared memory as the basis of its inter-process communication (IPC).
 Data to be sent from one process to another was copied into an empty memory data buffer, and when the receiving program was ready, back out again.
 The buffer was then returned to the pool.
 Programs had a very simple application programming interface (API) for passing data, using an asynchronous set of four methods.
 Client applications send data with send message and could optionally block using wait answer.
 Servers used a mirroring set of calls, wait message and send answer.
 Note that messages had an implicit "return path" for every message sent, making the semantics more like a remote procedure call than Mach's completely input/output (I/O) based system.